Understanding the Self-Directed IRA

 - Subject to state regulation by the state division of banking

-- Making the investment(s) on your behalf
+- Makes investment(s) on your behalf

-- Providing you with quarterly statements
+- Provides you with quarterly statements

 - IRS Form 1099R – Distributions from your IRA